artsy/hokusai/docs/Review_Apps.md

 Hokusai provides a command for managing review apps.
 Review apps are useful for testing feature branches that are not yet ready to be deployed to staging but need to be tested in a staging-like environment.

+We also have a shorter version with less explanation over on the [Volt Review App](Volt_Review_App.md) page.

 In order to start a review app you will need to follow these steps:

 1) Create a new review app